christian-draeger/replay-guard/README.md

 ## Overview

-ReplayGuard is a security-focused library designed to enhance the security of communications between mobile applications and backend servers.
+ReplayGuard is a security-focused library designed to enhance the security of communications between client applications and backend servers.
 This library addresses the critical need for secure data transmission, specifically targeting the vulnerabilities associated with replay attacks and unauthorized data interception.